 Going Eco: The Print Room's Journey To Becoming An Environmentally Friendly Print Shop

 For years the screen printing industry has been price point driven.
-Plastisol inks have ruled supreme; in New Zealand, they are cheaper to buy, cheaper to print with and commercially, easier to work with.
+Plastisol inks have ruled supreme; in New Zealand, they are cheaper to buy, cheaper to print with and easier to work with.
 Due to the increased price to print with water-based inks, we did not think our customers would be prepared to pay for this.

 The challenges in using water-based inks aren't just cost related.
 Printing with water-based inks takes a lot of skill to get right.
 Technically speaking: it is difficult to correctly cure the inks; more involved creating a white base that gives the colour high opacity; the Pantone colour matching process; how best to stop the ink drying in the mesh and so on.

 To cut a long story short, we put our heads down and got to work.

 We left the country with the intention of finding a water-based ink range, and supplier, that met our application and finishing needs and to get the appropriate training to use these inks on a daily basis.

 It took a lot of Saturdays on the shop floor, trialling and testing the new range, to get the processes down.
 After months of testing, we started to get the hang of this water-based thing and began offering it to our clients.

 The softer feel of the print had our clients going crazy for more water-based printed tees and after educating them on the environmental benefits, they were hooked.

 Water-based inks are taking over our ink shelf and we are super chuffed to now print exclusively with waterbased inks.